oneoffcoder/rpa/source/cvt.rst

 Vowels
 ------

 Just as in Mandarin and English, all words have vowels.
 In RPA, all syllables (or words) have one of the following vowels.
-Again, we group them into the number of letters that compose the vowels and list them alphabetically.
+Again, we group them into the number of letters that composes the vowels and list them alphabetically.

 * a, e, i, o, u, w
 * ai, au, aw, ee, ia, oo, ua